-The diagnostic sensitivity was studied on samples, pre-tested positive with a different reference kit of European origin in use at the laboratory.
+The diagnostic sensitivity was studied on more than 50 samples, pre-tested positive with a different reference kit of European origin in use at the laboratory.
 Positive samples were collected from patients that experienced mononucleosis infection.

-The diagnostic specificity was determined on panels of negative samples from normal individuals and blood donors, classified negative with the reference kit, including potentially interfering specimens.
+The diagnostic specificity was determined on panels of more than 50 negative samples from normal individuals and blood donors, classified negative with the reference kit, including potentially interfering specimens.